Aer Lingus: Business trends

+Key trends for Aer Lingus are (as at year ending 31 December):

 Ownership and structure

 Aer Lingus was listed on the Irish and London Stock Exchanges, under ticker EIL1 on the Irish Stock Exchange and ticker AERL on the London Stock Exchange.
-However it was delisted on 17 September 2015 following its majority acquisition by IAG.
+However, it was delisted on 17 September 2015 following its majority acquisition by IAG.
 Shareholdings (as of 2 September 2015) are:

 Aer Lingus Cargo

 Aer Lingus Cargo is the airline's cargo division.
 It uses reserved areas of passenger aircraft cargo-holds.
 Aer Lingus Cargo is available on all routes to the US from Dublin and Shannon.
 Cargo services are also offered on most European routes and some routes to the UK, the division subsequently rebranded as IAG Cargo.